I hate exercising. The thought of setting aside 30 minutes of my time for working out is boring.

 Human beings are contralateral – the left side controls the right and the right the left.
 When under stress, we are unable to process our emotions because we end up being stuck in our emotional right brain.
 Our left brain is locked out.
-In order to clear our mind, we need to reset the connection between the two hemispheres.
-What better way than crawling.
-It reprograms our nervous system, enhances focus and attention and calms us.
+In order to clear our minds, we need to reset the connection between the two hemispheres.